Easy Homemade Za’atar Spice Recipe

 Preparing Homemade Za’atar Spice Recipe

-• Gently soak the fresh za’atar or other herbs in cold water.
+• Gently soak fresh za’atar leaves (or other herbs) in a bowl of cold water.

 Drying Process